greyspring/EnACP/README.md

 # 3. Reference and Feedback

   Ruiquan Ge, Guanwen Feng, Xiaoyang Jing, Renfeng Zhang, Pu Wang and Qing Wu.
-EnACP: An Ensemble Learning Model for Identification of     Anticancer Peptides.
-Submitted,2020.
+(2020) EnACP: An Ensemble Learning Model for Identification of Anticancer Peptides.
+Front.
+Genet.
+11:760. doi: 10.3389/fgene.2020.00760.

   Please contact the development team at: gespring@hdu.edu.cn or fgw_98@163.com to submit questions or feedback for us.